atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 up, and worn once or twice, and then Serve the next summer in the country."
 This mariceuvre being fettled, Mr. ir
-Smith — fo the Gentleman who sat by m • *
+Smith --fo the Gentleman who sat by m • *
-Maria at the play called himself— — sin; the second time since the commencement of his acquaintance.
+Maria at the play called himself----sin; the second time since the commencement of his acquaintance.
 To
 9
 ft